-The research topic will reflect the interests of the candidate and the expertise of their supervisors.
-To determine an expert in your field of interest, click on the Web Access Research Portal (WARP) site.
+A research degree is an advanced study program that gives you an opportunity to deeply explore a topic of your choice and the expertise of their supervisors.
+To find an expert in your field of interest, see the Web Access Research Portal (WARP) site.

 A Master of Research enables individuals to expand their breadth of knowledge and expertise in their chosen discipline.